 Insomnia is considered significant when it interferes with daytime functioning.
 Daytime effects of insomnia may include difficulty waking in the morning, sleepiness during the day, trouble concentrating, irritability, depression and anxiety.

 A sleep history, medical history and physical examination are essential for the proper diagnosis of insomnia.
 The sleep history will include discussion of the duration and severity of your problem, possible triggers, and a review of symptoms of other sleep disorders such as snoring and restless legs syndrome.
-The medical history will include discussion of health factors that might influence your sleep such as chronic pain, heart disease, strokes and medication use.
-The physical examination will include measurement of blood pressure and heart rate and tests of reflexes and coordination.
+The medical history will look at health factors that might influence your sleep such as chronic pain, heart disease, strokes and medication use.
+The physical examination will involve measurement of blood pressure and heart rate and tests of reflexes and coordination.
 If needed, the physician may request blood tests or x-rays.

 You may be asked to keep a sleep diary showing sleep and wake patterns for a week or so.
 In some cases, an overnight sleep study may be necessary.